SocketCluster/socketcluster/README.md

 The session object can also be accessed from the req object that you get from SocketCluster's HTTP server 'req' event (I.e. req.session).

+## Contribute to SocketCluster

+- Tests needed - While some of the underlying modules of SC are well tested, it would be nice to add some higher-level tests to help maintain high code quality.
+- Benchmarks - It would be nice to have some formal benchmarks comparing SocketCluster's performance with alternatives to get a better view of its strengths and weaknesses.
+Also having some graphs to prove that SocketCluster scales linearly as you add more workers/CPUs would be nice.
+This has been verified informally with a few CPU cores, but more thorough testing would be welcome!
+- Speed - More speed is always better!

 ## API (Documentation coming soon)